 6. Sweating

-Unlike humans, dogs sweat through the areas of their bodies that are not covered by fur.
-These areas include the nose and paw pads.
+Unlike humans, dogs sweat through the areas of their body that are not covered by fur.
+These areas include the nose and paws pads.

 The sweat, however, does not necessarily cause your Cocker Spaniel to have a bad odor.